 - Net Asset Model (NAV or redemption model).

-An organized asset management fund repurchases shares, owned by investors in the fund, and upon repurchase (or within a specified time) also pays investors any profits “tied” to these shares.
+An asset management fund repurchases shares owned by investors and upon repurchase (or within a specified time) pays investors any profits “tied” to these shares.

 A share of profit is paid as a reward for the performance of a fund manager.
 Units are often redeemed at the net asset value (NAV) of this unit or are related to it.
-A unit NAV is a total amount of the fund’s gross assets less leverage and liabilities, divided by a number of shares in the fund.
-Usually NAV is calculated by fund managers.
-As a rule, for such a model, a registration of an open investment fund means, that a number of investors and the amount of investments fluctuate as the obligations of the investor are fulfilled and repaid, and can exist for an indefinite period, if the fund is not liquidated.
+A unit NAV is a total amount of a fund’s gross assets excluding everage and liabilities, divided by the number of shares owned by a fund.
+Usually, NAV is calculated by fund managers.
+As a rule, for such a model, registration of an open investment fund means that the number of investors and amount of investments fluctuate because investors’ obligations are fulfilled and repaid; hence, they can exist for an indefinite period of time until a fund is liquidated.

 - short-term/long-term assets;